New York Responds

 Submissions for the exhibition closed on September 5, but our documentation effort goes on – and we want to hear your voice!
 We need your help to ensure an even broader representation of experiences from this moment in New York City history.

 Here's how you can still contribute:

-- Share your thoughts and images using #COVIDStoriesNYC and #ActivistNY on Instagram
+- Share using #COVIDStoriesNYC and #ActivistNY on Instagram

 Submissions will be reviewed by our curatorial team on a rolling basis to repost on the Museum’s social media feed or website, and your posts will contribute to a new crowdsourced word-art installation to be installed outside the Museum later this year.

 - Record and archive your story at the Library of Congress with StoryCorps

 We're teaming up with StoryCorps to collect your stories of how all five boroughs are experiencing both the COVID-19 pandemic and the uprisings for Black Lives, learn more.

 - Nominate objects for inclusion in our Museum collection

 Nominate objects for inclusion in the Museum’s archival collection.
 If you have an object you think would help our collection tell the story of 2020 for future generations, email a photo to firstname.lastname@example.org.* For more on our collecting plan, see our recent blog post.

 * Please note, due to limited staff, we are only able to reply to emails regarding materials we are actively considering.
 Because of health restrictions, we request that you do not mail or bring any items to the Museum at this time; until we have guidance from health officials, we will not be accepting physical objects from the public.